 The video, which went viral by Monday morning after being posted on Facebook by another passenger, is very disturbing.
 But for public relations and crisis experts, United’s immediate response was also troubling.
 As of midday Monday, the airline had issued the following statement.

 “Flight 3411 from Chicago to Louisville was overbooked.
 After our team looked for volunteers, one customer refused to leave the aircraft voluntarily and law enforcement was asked to come to the gate.

 We apologize for the overbook situation.
 Further details on the removed customer should be directed to authorities.”

 You don’t need to be a PR professional to think this is a pretty poor response.
-There’s no apology for the gentleman’s humiliation, inconvenience, and injury.
+There’s no apology for the passenger’s humiliation, inconvenience, and injury.
 There’s no explanation for the use of force, and in fact the statement omits the bit about dragging a screaming, bleeding man from his seat.
-United uses the word “voluntarily” in an interesting way (if you don’t want to volunteer, we’ll make you!) and then passes the buck to the unnamed “authorities” who were clearly acting at its behest.
+United uses the word “voluntarily” in an interesting way (if you don’t want to volunteer, we’ll make you!) and then passes the buck to unnamed “authorities” who were clearly acting at its behest.

 A second statement released by United CEO Oscar Munoz on Monday wasn’t much of an improvement on the first.

 “This is an upsetting event to all of us here at United.
 I apologize for having to re-accommodate these customers.
 Our team is moving with a sense of urgency to work with the authorities and conduct our own detailed review of what happened.
 We are also reaching out to this passenger to talk directly to him and further address and resolve this situation.”